timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 +++
-title = "Anatomy of a Go Web App - Part 2: Authentication" draft = true date = "2016-12-23T19:05:51-06:00"
+title = "Anatomy of a Go Web App - Part 2: Authentication" draft = false date = "2016-12-23T19:05:51-06:00"
 categories = ["Development"]
 tags = ["Go", "Web Development", "tutorial", "reference", "authentication"] keywords = ["web development", "go", "golang", "backend development", "passwords", "oauth", "security", "best practice"]
 +++

-This is part two of set of posts breaking down some of the decisions I made when putting together the web server for [townsourced](https://www.townsourced.com).
+This is part two of a set of posts breaking down some of the decisions I made when putting together the web server for [townsourced](https://www.townsourced.com).
 The first part is [here](/post/anatomy-of-a-go-web-app/).

 Instead of a general overview, like part one, this post will focus specifically on **User Authentication**, i.e. how to handle passwords (if at all) and session management.

 <!--more-->